Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** MLflow Tracking
 **💬 Quote of the Day:** "If you have knowledge, let others light their candles in it." — Margaret Fuller

+## 📅 2025-06-23
+**🧠 Learning Topic:** Fine-tuning LLMs with LoRA
+**💬 Quote of the Day:** "And I love that even in the toughest moments, when we're all sweating it - when we're worried that the bill won't pass, and it seems like all is lost - Barack never lets himself get distracted by the chatter and the noise.
+Just like his grandmother, he just keeps getting up and moving forward... with patience and wisdom, and courage and grace." — Michelle Obama